Thomas Throckmorton (died 1615)

 Thomas Throckmorton (1533 – March 1618) was an English politician, a Member (MP) of the Parliament of England for Warwickshire in 1558 and Warwick in 1559.
 He spent much of his life undergoing fines and long periods of imprisonment for recusancy.
 He resided primarily at Weston Underwood, Buckinghamshire.

 Family

 Throckmorton was the son of Sir Robert Throckmorton (c.
 1513 – 1581) and Muriel Berkeley (fl.
 1516 – c.
 1541).
 Thomas married, c.
-1556, Margaret (or Mary) Whorwood (1533 – 28 April 1607), by whom he had one son, John, and four daughters, Elizabeth, Margaret, Eleanor, and Meriel.
-John Throckmorton was father of, among others, Robert Throckmorton, 1st Baronet (1599–1650), who was Thomas' heir at his death.
+1556, Margaret (or Mary) Whorwood (1533 – 28 April 1607), daughter of Sir William Whorwood by whom he had one son, John, and four daughters, Elizabeth, Margaret, Eleanor, and Meriel.
+John Throckmorton was the father of, among others, Robert Throckmorton, 1st Baronet (1599–1650), who was Thomas' heir at his death.

 Gunpowder Plot

 According to a Warwickshire website, Thomas Throckmorton went abroad before the Gunpowder Plot (1605), but he let Coughton Court to one of the conspirators, Sir Everard Digby.
 Throckmorton was not implicated in the plot, but fines for recusancy, previously waived, were reimposed.